 In preparation to dive into my research, I first set some clear goals and created a research plan that would guide my research process.

-I started with market research to understand the general market, consumer, and business trends in order to gain a deeper understanding of the market PHIG might be part of.
+I started with market research to understand the general market, consumer, and business trends in order to gain a deeper understanding of the market Beyond Baptism might be part of.

 Consumer Trends